harmony-one/transcript-word-timestamp-demo/assemblyai-youtube-transcript/README.md

 A Python tool that combines AssemblyAI transcription with semantic search to find and extract specific moments from YouTube videos.

 ## Prerequisites
-- Python 3.7 or higher
+- Python 3.10 or higher
-- AssemblyAI API key (set in config.py)
+- AssemblyAI API key (set in .env file)
 - FFmpeg (required for audio/video processing)

 ## Installation